-- [25] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
-If they can, on the balance of probabilities, prove to the Board that one exists, then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits, but the threshold for a good reason is high. - [26] The Respondent noted that the Complainant did not approach him for a record of work.
-The Respondent should note that the requirement is on the licensed building practitioner to provide a record of work, not on the owner or territorial authority to demand one.
-He is required to act of his own accord and not wait for others to remind him of his obligations.
+- can, on the balance of probabilities, prove to the Board that one exists, then it is open to the Board to find that a disciplinary offence has not been committed.
+Each case will be decided by the Board on its own merits, but the threshold for a good reason is high. - [37] The Respondent did not put forward any reason for supplying the record of work 13 months after completion of the restricted building work. - [38] The Board notes that the Complainant also referred to an electrical certificate she was seeking from the Respondent as requested by the Council.
+The Board's jurisdiction as regards non-provision of documents is only in relation to the record of work.
+The disciplinary provisions under section 317 of the Act do not include a failure to provide documentation other than a record of work.